nikunjjain02/Face-Detection-using-Deep-Learning-and-Explainable-AI/README.md

 - Facial and Ocular Recognition

 ## Abstract:
 Facial recognition plays a crucial role in computer vision, with advancements in machine learning techniques revolutionizing the field.
 This paper presents an investigation into the application of MTCNN for precise face and eye detection.
-Additionally, it incorporates interpretability methodologies such as LIME and SHAP.
+Additionally, it incorporates interpretability methodologies such as LIME.
 The results contribute to the development of more accurate, efficient, and responsible facial and visual recognition systems.

 ## Contributors:
 Nikunj Jain - Amrita School of Computing, Amrita Vishwa Vidyapeetham, Bengaluru